the last two decades, I have touched upon many aspects of woodworking. From

 to hold almost 1900 lbs of salt water, gravel, fish, and lighting.

 Overall dimensions 75"L x 36"H x 27"D.

 lumber and plywood.
 Raised panel construction of the lid was required

 due to the tremendous amount of heat and moisture inside.
-The base

 has dovetailed drawers built around solid oak supports.